 Meet some of our staff and students in the Department of Architecture & Civil Engineering and get a taste of life in the studio.

-Take a tour of the mechanical engineering labs and facilities for undergraduate students with Dr Jos Darling.
+Take a student-led tour of the mechanical engineering labs and facilities for undergraduate students.

 Undergraduate student, Emily Stimpson, shows us the undergraduate labs and facilities in the Department of Electronic & Electrical Engineering.

 Take a tour of our chemical engineering undergraduate laboratories, including an introduction to the techniques and equipment you could use during your degree.

 Find out what facilities, laboratories and equipment you could use as a civil engineering student at Bath.

 Put your theory into practice with a year-long, paid placement during your engineering degree.
 You could earn between £16,000 and £25,000.